Table of Contents

 Play Money – An Easy Reward for Chores

-Age Appropriate Chores Tips
+Age-Appropriate Chores Tips

-Extra Chores – Cooperative & Independent Tasks
+Extra Chore List for Kids – Cooperative & Independent Tasks

 Print out and attach the extra chores to wooden sticks, and put the sticks into a jar or basket.
-Each day, your child can pick an ‘extra chore’ to complete in addition to their daily to-dos.
+Each day, your child can pick an ‘extra chore’ to complete in addition to their daily chore chart tasks.
 You can decide how much monetary value you put on the extra chores, depending on how big of a task it is.
 Download the Extra Chores: Fortunate Investor Extra Chores